Don't forget to also check the reading reflections and lecture schedule.

 the car has flames painted on the side or not are irrelevant for our class.

-Sample keywords: forcing functions, lapses, slips (mode errors, capture slips, etc), mistakes, sensibility checks
+Sample keywords: constraints (logical, physical, cultural, etc), feedback, forcing functions, lockins, lockouts, lapses, slips (mode errors, capture slips, etc)

 Fri (essay draft)